 Guava is a common tropical fruit that originated in Brazil and is grown in many tropical and subtropical areas.
 There are two main types of Guava in Vietnam: white guavas and red guavas.
 Both are round or oval with edible thin yellow or green rind.

-The pulp inside is off-white for white Guava and deep pink for the red types.
+The pulp inside is off-white for white guava and deep pink for the red types.
 They both taste sweet or sour.
-Guava is the favorite of many Vietnamese people, especially the young.
-It is usually present at gatherings or parties.
-They often serve Guava with salt and chili mixture.
+Vietnamese people, especially the young, love incorporating guava in many dishes at gatherings or parties.
+They often serve raw guava with salt and chili mixture.

 Most Guavas have many hard little seeds, but some types are now seedless.
 It is an excellent source of vitamin C. Guava contains 4 times more vitamin C than an orange.
 Therefore, it is not only a mouthwatering fruit but also super beneficial for your health.